dojo/docs/about/index.rst

 The documentation is aiming to cover all dojo modules delivered within a release.

 This is an open effort for anyone interested to join.
+If you are missing things or have ideas, then

+* update our `ToDo list <todo>`_
-If you are missing things or have ideas, don't hesitate to contact the documentation team or - better - read the Documentation guidelines and start to insert your own bits of knowledge.
+* read the `Documentation guidelines <howto>`_ and insert your own bits of knowledge
+* don't hesitate to contact the documentation team.

-Please read the `documentation howto <howto>`_. before starting writing docs
+Please read the `documentation howto <howto>`_ before starting writing docs.

 ===============